7 Tips for Dads During Labor and Delivery - Baby Chick

 First, you don’t need to time her contractions when she starts feeling them.
 Once you both recognize that they are consistent, getting closer together, and getting stronger, that’s a good time to start timing them.
 This will help you see how long and how far apart they are.

 I always recommend my clients download a “contraction timer” app on their phones.
 There are plenty of free ones that you can download.
 Getting an app makes timing and keeping track of your partner’s contractions so much easier.
-If you do not have a smartphone, make sure your watch has a readable second hand.
+If you do not have a smartphone, ensure your watch has a readable second hand.
 Have a pen and paper available to record them.
 You will time your partner’s contractions from the beginning of one contraction to the beginning of the next.
 Count the frequency of each contraction in minutes.

 Dad Tip: If she has regular, intense contractions lasting 30 seconds or longer, your partner is probably in early labor.
-Ensure that she gets enough rest during early labor, so she has enough energy for active labor, transition labor, and pushing.
+Ensure that she gets enough rest during early labor so she has enough energy for active labor, transition labor, and pushing.

 3. Don’t Go to the Hospital Too Early

 To save yourself from making the trip several times, try not to watch the clock.
 Help your partner take her mind off of the contractions.
 Again, you want to make sure she is getting plenty of rest.
-She will need her energy for the rest of labor and pushing.
-However, you can also mix it with some activities.
-You can take a walk, go to the mall or a museum, watch a movie, or bake some cookies.
+She will need her energy for the rest of her labor and pushing.
+However, you can mix it with some activities while waiting for labor to start.
+You can go for a walk, go to the mall or a museum, watch a movie, or bake cookies.
 Your nurses will love it if you bring them cookies!
 Do whatever she will enjoy and take her mind off of labor without getting exhausted.
-Home is a much more comfortable place to be in anyways when she’s in labor.
-At home, she can eat, drink, walk around freely without being hooked up to an IV or monitors, and she can grab a nap in her own bed.
-And so can you!

 Contractions